psalaets/QuickRequire/README.md

 var foo = require("foo")
 ```

-Note: equals sign is also added in front of require()
+Note: an equals sign is also added in front of require()

 ## Supported variable names